2 pilots among 7 killed in B-17 crash in Connecticut

 The National Transportation Safety Board sent a team to investigate.

-Associated Press writers Joseph Frederick and Chris Ehrmann in Windsor Locks and Jennifer McDermott in Providence, Rhode Island, contributed to this report.
+Associated Press reporters Joseph Frederick and Chris Ehrmann in Windsor Locks and Jennifer McDermott in Providence, Rhode Island, contributed to this report.